lirantal/essential-nodejs-security-book/manuscript/xss.md

 <input name="csrfToken" value="{{csrfValue}}" {{safeUserInput}}/>
 ```

-To further fine-tune the context of the untrusted input from the user, such as whether it is originated from a URI input then it is possible to use a specific method such as:
+To further fine-tune the context of the un-trusted input from the user, such as whether it is originated from a URI input then it is possible to use a specific method such as:

 ```js
 var userURIInput = xssFilters.uriInHTMLData();